MineOnliumOfficial/Mo-Pool/README.md

 ## System Requirements
 * Fast (150+mbs) and stable internet connection
 * SSD (recomended)
-* >= 8gb memory (If you take the block explorer out you might be able to get down to 4gb)
+* memory >= 8gb  (If you take the block explorer out you might be able to get down to 4gb)
-* >= 4cpu ( Once again if you strip some services out you can probably cut this back)
+* cpu >= 4 ( Once again if you strip some services out you can probably cut this back)

 ## Services Rendered: